Norfolk International Airport

-The Federal Aviation Administration (FAA) 2025 categorized it as a small hub airport, which serves both commercial and cargo operations.
+The Federal Aviation Administration (FAA) 2025 categorized it as a small hub airport that serves both commercial and cargo operations.

-In 2024, Norfolk International Airport was the 65th most busy airport in the United States with a passenger count of 2,444,897 people.
+In 2024, Norfolk International Airport was the 65th busiest airport in the United States with a passenger count of 2,444,897 people.
 This is a 5.34% increase from 2023.
-It's the third-busiest airport in Virginia in terms of passengers served annually, behind Dulles International Airport and Reagan National Airport, but just ahead of Richmond International.
+It is the third-busiest airport in Virginia in terms of passengers served annually, behind Dulles International Airport and Ronald Reagan Washington National Airport, but just ahead of Richmond International.

 History

 1920s

 In 1926, Norfolk citizens experienced their first commercial flights on the Mitten Line, operated by Philadelphia Rapid Transit Air Service, Inc. The service offered round-trip flights to Washington and Philadelphia for a brief period before high costs led to its discontinuation.
 In 1929, Ben Epstein, a World War I veteran pilot, established an air taxi service between Norfolk and Richmond from his airfield on Granby Street.
 The Ludington Line commenced the first daily scheduled service from Epstein's field to Washington, D.C.
 During this era, air travel was a special occasion marked by families dressing in their finest attire to board the 10-passenger Fokker Trimotor.